dentarg/auth0-blog/_posts/2017-01-11-how-to-configure-create-react-app.markdown

 Viola!
 You now have a fresh React app with full authentication powered by Auth0 ready for use.

 [Sign up](javascript:signup\(\)) for a free account today and enjoy fast, seamless, and hassle-free authentication in your apps.

+## Conclusion

+Great programmers constantly sharpen their tools daily to increase productivity. *CRA* is a great tool for quickly building React Applications.
+In addition, having your own customized fork of `react-scripts` helps you and your team easily add all the configurations you need.
+You'll need to maintain your fork, and [make sure it is synced](https://help.github.com/articles/fork-a-repo/#keep-your-fork-synced) with the upstream to have all updates.
+[Backstroke](https://github.com/1egoman/backstroke) is a bot that can help you with this.

+Have a very productive time hacking away!